forestdb/forestdb.org/models/PLU-2019-projects.md

 viz.table(pragmaticListener('terrible'))
 ~~~~

 Our model was successful in capturing irony.
 When the speaker utters "terrible," the most likely state that the pragmatic listener predicts that the speaker actually means to say is "amazing."
 This is supported by the fact that it associates "amazing" with positive valence and 0.9 arousal.
 Positive valence indicates that the pragmatic listener infers that the speaker feels positively about the state.
 Additionally, an arousal level of 0.9 demonstrates that it thinks the speaker feels very strongly about the state.
 In this case, the pragmatic listener understands that the speaker does not actually mean that the weather is terrible.
 Their valence and arousal indicate that they understand the speaker is talking about good weather.
 The rest of the results also illustrate an understanding of irony.
 The second state predicted was "ok," with negative valence and 0.3 arousal.
-In this instance, the pragmatic listener is saying that the speaker does not feel that the state is unpleasant, but rather that the weather is neither good or bad.
+In this instance, the pragmatic listener is saying that the speaker does not feel that the state is unpleasant, but rather that the weather is neither good nor bad.

 This section provides a summary and discussion.
 Our revised model added two states: "bad" and "good," leading to a total of five states.
 The original model also saw arousal as a binary option: "low" or "high."
 Our model revised this to include a continuous view of arousal.
 The effect this had on our results was that there was now much more probability to distribute as there were more states and arousals that were possible.

 The priors in our model play a major role in determining what the model concludes from an utterance.
 In this scenario, our five states correspond to the states of the world in California.
 Most of the time the weather will be “ok”, “good”, or “amazing.”
-Therefore, we assign more probability to these states apriori.
+Therefore, we assign more probability to these states a priori.
 Meaning, these are the more likely utterances given the current state of the world.
 These states are then used by the speaker to reason about the probability of a literalListener arriving at the correct state of the world.
 The pragmaticListener takes into account the speaker’s utterance and may infer that the speaker is selecting a certain state to convey arousal or valence.
-By considering valence, the model is able to infer a positive state from an utterance such as "terrible" or "bad" (Kao et. al., 2015).
+By considering valence, the model is able to infer a positive state from an utterance such as "terrible" or "bad" (Kao et al., 2015).

 ##Yongjia Song